martysweet/academic-fyp-ddb-load-tester/README.md

 - The task definition is specified inline with the CloudFormation Lambda function, this needs updating after each deployment
 - Subnet and security groups used in the Lambda Function code should be parameters
+- Code is inline, you should probably be using SAM

 ## Building the Docker Image and pushing to ECR